dario-piotrowicz/vite-environment-6.0.0-alpha-experimentations/README.md

 ## Syncpack

 [Syncpack](https://jamiemason.github.io/syncpack/) can be used to find and fix dependency version mismatches.
-The most useful commands are `pnpm list-mismatches` and `pnpm fix-mismatches`.
+The most useful commands are `pnpm syncpack list-mismatches` and `pnpm syncpack fix-mismatches`.

 ## Extra info